-- Perhaps the most infamous case in French history is Captain Alfred Dreyfus, in 1894, who was accused of spying under false charges.
-Being Jewish in a still anti-Semitic, fiercely conservative army, he was the scapegoat while the army protected the actual culprit, and was sent to the Penal Colony of Devil's Island in French Guiana for life.
+- Perhaps the most infamous case in French history is Captain Alfred Dreyfus, who in 1894 was accused of spying for Germany.
+Being Jewish in a still anti-Semitic, fiercely conservative army, he was the scapegoat while the army acquitted the actual culprit, and was sent to the Penal Colony of Devil's Island in French Guiana for life.
 His brother and his wife fought to obtain proof of the miscarriage.
 Eventually, some first-rate intellectuals (including Émile Zola and his J Accuse) took up the defense of Dreyfus in the press and obtained a new trial.
 The affair was unusual in that it really divided France into two clear sides: the dreyfusards (Dreyfus' defenders, mostly left-wing republicans) and the anti-dreyfusards (right-wing, traditionally religious conservatives).
 Dreyfus was pardoned in 1899 after five years of hell, and officially exonerated in 1906.
 Dreyfus went on to serve during World War 1, rising to the rank of lieutenant-colonel, but the years his career had lost were never taken into account and he never could make it to general, as he could have before the affair.

 - Juvenile sentenced to three consecutive life terms without parole for nonviolent offenses.
 Fortunately, this was corrected, due to a change in the law, but the fact that it could happen shows how messed up the law can be sometimes.